michael-codesjs/neumba/README.md

-## **Neumba - Real-estate & Estate Management.**
+## **neumba - real-estate & estate management.**
-This repository contains everything that makes up the **nuemba** real-estate and estate managment platform.
-Everything from serverless microservices, to micro-frontends to the flutter native app.
+This repository contains everything that makes up the nuemba real-estate and estate managment platform.
+Everything from the serverless microservices, to micro-frontends to the flutter native app.

 UI Designs for this project are done using Figma and the prototype can be found [**here**](https://www.figma.com/proto/8fY3z6IapqSPoycTo2vKZM/The-Prototype-%26-Wireframes?page-id=0%3A1&node-id=101%3A4&viewport=575%2C416%2C0.25&scaling=scale-down&starting-point-node-id=101%3A4).

 ## **INSTALLATION**

 ### **Terraform**
 This project uses [**Terraform**](https://www.terraform.io/) for most of our infrastructure provisioning to AWS.
 Install the CLI by following [**these**](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) instructions.
 ### **NodeJS/Typescript**